Do you want to understand how each of the different sports betting odds formats work?

 Examples

-- 4.0 = $400 profit on $100 staked.
+• 4.0 = $400 profit on $100 staked.

-- 3.0 = $300 profit on $100 staked.
+• 3.0 = $300 profit on $100 staked.

-- 5.0 = $250 profit on $50 staked.
+• 5.0 = $250 profit on $50 staked.

-Convert to Decimal (Favourites)
+Convert to Decimal Odds (Favourites)

 Examples

-- -5.0 = (-1/-5) +1 = 1/5 + 1 = 1.2 decimal odds.
+• -5.0 = (-1/-5) +1 = 1/5 + 1 = 1.2 decimal odds.

-- -4.0 = (-1/-4) + 1 = 1/4 + 1 = 1.25 decimal odds.
+• -4.0 = (-1/-4) + 1 = 1/4 + 1 = 1.25 decimal odds.

-- -1 = (-1/-1) + 1 = 1 + 1 = 2.0 decimal odds.
+• -1 = (-1/-1) + 1 = 1 + 1 = 2.0 decimal odds.

-Convert to Decimal (Underdogs)
+Convert to Decimal Odds (Underdogs)

 Examples

-- 5.0 = 5 +1 = 6.0 decimal odds.
+• 5.0 = 5 +1 = 6.0 decimal odds.

-- 4.0 = 4 + 1 = 5.0 decimal odds.
+• 4.0 = 4 + 1 = 5.0 decimal odds.

-- 2.0 = 2 + 1 = 3.0 decimal odds.
+• 2.0 = 2 + 1 = 3.0 decimal odds.

-To convert Decimal odds of 2.00 or greater to Indonesian odds: (Decimal Odds – 1) To convert Decimal odds of less than 2.00 to Indonesian odds: (-1)/(Decimal Odds -1)
+To convert Decimal odds of 2.00 or greater to Indonesian odds: (Decimal Odds – 1)

-Malaysian Odds
+6. Malaysian Odds

 Malaysian odds are the opposite of the US and Indonesian formats.
 This time the negative (-) and positive (+) odds are switched over.
-Negative odds represent the underdog, while Positive odds represent the favbourite.
+Negative odds represent the underdog, while Positive odds represent the favourite.
 All other calculations remain the same.

 Examples

-- 4.0 = $400 profit on $100 staked.
+• -1.25 = (-1/-1.25) = 0.8.
+Therefore, $80 profit on $100 staked.

 Examples

-- -1.25 = (-1/-1.25) = 0.8.
-Therefore, $80 profit on $100 staked.
+• 4.0 = $400 profit on $100 staked.

-Convert to Decimal (Positive)
+Convert to Decimal Odds (Positive)

 Examples

-- 5.0 = 6.0 decimal odds.
+• 5.0 = 6.0 decimal odds.

-- 4.0 = 5.0 decimal odds.
+• 4.0 = 5.0 decimal odds.

-- 1.0 = 2.0 decimal odds.
+• 1.0 = 2.0 decimal odds.

-Convert to Decimal (Negative)
+Convert to Decimal Odds (Negative)

 Examples

-- -5.0 = -1/-5 + 1 = 1.2 decimal odds.
+• -5.0 = -1/-5 + 1 = 1.2 decimal odds.

-- -4.0 = -1/-4 + 1 = 1.25 decimal odds.
+• -4.0 = -1/-4 + 1 = 1.25 decimal odds.

-- -0.6 = -1/-0.6 + 1 = 2.67 decimal odds.
+• -0.6 = -1/-0.6 + 1 = 2.67 decimal odds.

-To convert Decimal odds of 2.00 or less to Malay odds: (Decimal Odds – 1) To convert Decimal odds of greater than 2.00 to Malay odds: (-1)/(Decimal Odds -1)
+To convert Decimal odds of 2.00 or less to Malay odds: (Decimal Odds – 1)

-The Probability (Implied Odds)
+7. The Probability (Implied Odds)

 Probabilities aren’t used by Bookmakers or the betting exchanges — but if you want to earn from sports betting it’s vital to know how to translate odds into the implied chance (%).
 The implied chance tells us the % chance, according the odds on offer, of an event happening.